ARPA-SIMC/moncic-ci/doc/build-debian.md

 This is autoselected if the `debian/` directory exists, but there is no `debian/gbp.conf`.

+An upstream `orig.tar.gz` tarball is searched on `..` and on the artifacts directory configured with `--artifacts`, and used if found.

-Currently, the upstream tarball is always generated using `git archive -f … HEAD`, as a quick hack that should be replaced by reusing an upstream tarball if it already exists.
+If no existing upstream tarball is found, one is generated using `git archive HEAD . ":(exclude)debian"`, as a last-resort measure.

 ## `DebianGBP` strategy